| Browsing

 reference to E-mail clients, most of which inherit

 the problems found in the Web Browser technologies.
+I will not be covering why you

 should (or maybe shouldn't), be concerned about